Marcumc165/Case-Studies/Cyclistic.md

 <img width="1920" height="1013" alt="Image" src="https://github.com/user-attachments/assets/5270651f-c2e1-4549-bbf8-2d14d4fe95f3" />

-One ofthe first things you notice is that casual users have a much higher average trip duration.
+One of the first things you notice is that casual users have a much higher average trip duration.
 Members users have about the same trip duration throughout the different time parameters, where casual users have highly varying times.
 Casual users have a higher trip duration during the spring and summer months as well as the weekends.
 Casual users also have a peak in ride duration from 10AM till 1PM.

 We can conclude that casual riders take trips that are about twice as long as member riders, while taking fewer trips.
-These trips are also taken on the weekends and are mainly not during commuting hours, which supports our previous observation that casual users trips are primarily for leisure.
+These trips are also taken on the weekends and are mainly not during commuting hours, which supports our previous observation that casual users' trips are primarily for leisure.

 Lastly I will look at the difference in the most popular starting and ending locations for member and casual users by looking at some of the most popular locations.